Shadow Health Skin Hair And Nails: Complete Guide

 Q4: How long does it take for skin changes to reflect a new diet?

-A: Skin usually shows changes within 4–6 weeks, while hair and nails can take 3–6 months to fully reflect nutritional improvements And that's really what it comes down to..
+A: Skin usually shows changes within 4–6 weeks, while hair and nails can take 3–6 months to fully reflect nutritional improvements It's one of those things that adds up..

 Q5: Are there any quick home remedies for brittle nails?